mezzio/mezzio-problem-details/docs/book/response.md

 This package also provides a factory for generating the `ProblemDetailsResponseFactory` for usage within dependency injection containers:
-`Zend\ProblemDetails\ProblemDetailsResponseFactoryFactory`.
+`Mezzio\ProblemDetails\ProblemDetailsResponseFactoryFactory`.
 It does the following:

 - Pulls the `Psr\Http\Message\ResponseInterface` service to provide as the `$responseFactory` parameter.